NIHON KOHDEN SVM-7000 series patient monitors made in China and Malaysia

 The initial arrangement was only for mainstream CO2 serial kit sets, but later extended enthusiastically to BIS kit set, 2nd-SpO2 kit set, APCO kit set, NMT kit set etc., whose motivation is highly questionable given this greatly increases the interface cost compared to a plain serial port.

-However, it gives the false illusion of a mighty MULTI socket when the capabilities are in reality coming from the system software.
+The use of Smart Cables for serial communication, however, gives the false illusion of a mighty MULTI-parameter socket when the capabilities are in reality coming from the system software.

-Make no mistake, the serial kit sets are self-contained and whether a particular kit set is supported depends on the system software, not on the type of connector sockets being used.
+Make no mistake, the kit sets are self-contained with digital serial processed data as output, whether a particular kit set is supported depends on the system software and not on the type of connector sockets being used.

-The yellow MULTI socket by itself does not automatically mean all the five types of mentioned parameters are available for measurements; it still depends on whether any of the five types of active hardware are actually being placed inside the multi-parameter unit.
-The amount of configured hardware inside each multi-parameter is always different; so is the system support for serial kits.
-If a model is not equipped with FiO2 hardware internally, no amount of yellow MULTI sockets can provide this measurement capability.
+A yellow MULTI-parameter socket by itself does not automatically mean all the five types of mentioned parameters are available for measurements; it still depends on whether what hardware are actually being placed inside for selection.
+The amount of configured hardware linked to each multi-parameter socket varies, so is the system support for serial kit sets.
+If a model is not equipped with FiO2 hardware internally, no amount of yellow MULTI sockets is going to provide this measurement capability.

 In other words, it is the built-in hardware that determine the parameter capability; and in the case of serial kit sets, the system software.
 This of course, is the same description as a configured patient monitor